bjornBES/GamingCPU_Project/CPU/Architectures/BC116/instructions BC116.md

 # Memory Operations instructions

 - `0x4010`: CMPL:                           `Compares the memory address value in HL and DS:B for C times and updates the flags register`
+- `0x4020`: LODR                            `moves the contents in memory from DS:B to HL for C times`
+  - `where DS:B as the source and HL as the destination and where C is the count`
-- `0x4020`: MOVF:   destination, immediate  `moves a float from the specified immediate to the float register(destination)`
+- `0x4030`: MOVF:   destination, immediate  `moves a float from the specified immediate to the float register(destination)`

 # Special instructions